kierandidi/kdidi_webpage/programming/_posts/2022-10-22-python-dsintro.md

 accent_color: '#ccc'
 theme_color: '#ccc'
 description: >
-  How to get started and what tools to use
+  How to get started with Python and what tools to use
 invert_sidebar: true
+categories: programming
 ---

 # Python for Data Science